GiuliaMantoan/GMantoan/content/home/experience.md

   date_start = "2015-10-01"
   date_end = "2016-09-00"
   description = """
-  # Responsibilities include:
+   Responsibilities include:

-  #* Build forecasting models tailored to the client
+  * Build forecasting models tailored to the client
-  #* Monitoring financial markets and reporting
+  * Monitoring financial markets and reporting
-  #* Present previsions to practitioners
+  * Present previsions to practitioners
-  #* Write articles for the company press
+  * Write articles for the company press"""
-#"""
 +++